Kings West (Nova Scotia electoral district)

 Kings West is a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.
-It includes the towns of Berwick and Kingston, and the village of Greenwood.
+It includes the town of Berwick and the villages of Aylesford, Kingston, and Greenwood.

 Geography

 The electoral district of Kings West has 1143 km2 of land area.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: